svt/staticsrv/README.md

 # staticsrv

+**staticsrv is no longer maintained actively by SVT.
+Issues, pull requests etc will most likely not be handled.
+Our thanks to everyone involved in its lifecycle.**

+**If you still use staticsrv, we recommend a static content hosting service or the fully featured [Static web server (SWS)](https://static-web-server.net/) as replacement.**

-The command line tool for hosting a directory as a website.
+staticsrv is a command line tool for hosting a directory as a website.

 ## Quick Start: Docker
 The easiest way to get started with this tool is to include the docker image in your repository.